All Products

 Query results

-Only SELECT or WITH statements can output a formatted result set.
+Only statements that start with SELECT or WITH produce a formatted result set.

 The following limitations apply to query results:

-• If a query result exceeds 10 MB in size, the system reports a Result is too large, exceed the limit size: 10MB error.
+• If a query result exceeds 10 MB in size, the error Result is too large, exceed the limit size: 10MB is reported.

 Note

-If you encounter these limitations, you can download the query results to your local computer for viewing using one of the following methods:
+If you encounter these limitations, you can download the query results by using one of the following methods:

 Usage notes

-• Ensure the account that runs the MaxCompute SQL task has the required permissions on the corresponding MaxCompute project.
-For more information, see DataWorks On MaxCompute permission control and MaxCompute permissions.
+• Ensure that the account used to run the MaxCompute SQL task has the required permissions on the corresponding MaxCompute project.
+For details, see DataWorks On MaxCompute permission control and MaxCompute permissions.

-• MaxCompute SQL task execution consumes quota resources.
-If a task runs for a long time, go to the MaxCompute console to monitor resource consumption and ensure sufficient quota is available.
-For more information, see Compute Resources-Quota Management.
+• MaxCompute SQL tasks consume computing quota.
+If a task runs for a long time, go to the MaxCompute console to monitor quota consumption and ensure that sufficient resources are available to run the task.
+For more information, see Computing resources-quota management.

-• The execution order of statements that contain keywords, such as SET and USE, varies based on the DataWorks environment in which they are run.
-For more information, see Appendix: SQL execution order in different environments.
+• The execution order of statements that contain keywords such as SET and USE varies depending on the DataWorks environment.
+For more information, see Appendix 1: SQL execution order in different environments.

-For more information about how to create a MaxCompute SQL node, see Create a MaxCompute SQL node.
+For instructions, see Create a MaxCompute SQL node.

-On the node editing page, perform the following development tasks.
+On the node editing page, perform the following development operations.

 Develop SQL code

-DataWorks provides scheduling parameters to dynamically pass values to variables in your code.
-In a MaxCompute SQL node, you can define variables in the ${variable_name} format and assign a value to the variable in the Scheduling Parameters section on the Schedule tab.
-For more information about the supported formats of scheduling parameters, see Sources and expressions for scheduling parameters.
-MaxCompute SQL commands are similar to standard SQL syntax.
-They support Data Definition Language (DDL), Data Manipulation Language (DML), and Data Query Language (DQL) statements, as well as specific MaxCompute syntax.
-For more information about the syntax and examples, see SQL overview.
+DataWorks provides scheduling parameters to dynamically pass values to your code at runtime.
+In a MaxCompute SQL node, you can define variables by using the ${variable_name} format and assign values to them in the Scheduling Parameters section of the Scheduling Settings pane.
+For information about the supported formats of scheduling parameters, see Sources and expressions for scheduling parameters.
+MaxCompute SQL commands are similar to standard SQL syntax and support Data Definition Language (DDL), Data Manipulation Language (DML), and Data Query Language (DQL) statements, as well as specific MaxCompute syntax.
+For detailed syntax and examples, see SQL overview.

-The following sections provide examples for different scenarios:
+The following sections provide examples for different use cases:

 Note

-• If you use a new data type in a MaxCompute 2.0 extension function, you must add SET odps.sql.type.system.odps2=true; before the SQL statement of the function and submit them together for execution.
+• If you use a new data type in a MaxCompute 2.0 extension function, you must add SET odps.sql.type.system.odps2=true; before the SQL statement of the function and submit them together.
 This command enables the new data types for the session.
-For more information about 2.0 data types, see Data type editions.
+For more information about 2.0 data types, see Data type editions (2.0).

 • The execution order of MaxCompute SQL statements varies between Data Studio and Operation Center.
-For more information, see Appendix: SQL execution order in different environments.
+For more information, see Appendix 1: SQL execution order in different environments.

 You can use the CREATE TABLE statement to create non-partitioned tables, partitioned tables, external tables, and clustered tables.
 For more information, see CREATE TABLE.
-The following code provides an example:
+The following SQL statement is an example:

 -- Create a partitioned table named students.